-TEMP - This yellow LED turns on when an amplifier channel has reached an operating temperature that is 80% of it's maximum safe range, and the cooling fan(s) are at their maximum speed.
+TEMP - This yellow LED turns on when an amplifier channel has reached an operating temperature that is 80% of its maximum safe range, and the cooling fan is at its maximum speed.
 The LED lights dimly at first and will glow brighter if the temperature increases.